 The Dirty Side of a Rapidly Growing Market

 During my previous research looking at land use and water issues in the industry, I discovered the high electric grid demands of marijuana cultivation sites—an industry problem that occurs at both licensed and unlicensed facilities.
-The cannabis space continues to suffer from a lack of peer-reviewed studies looking at resource use, but one report, “The Carbon Footprint of Indoor Cannabis Production,” by Evan Mills from Lawrence Berkeley National Laboratory, highlights an ugly reality of growing cannabis indoors—it consumes 1% of our nation’s electricity.
+The cannabis space continues to suffer from a lack of peer-reviewed studies looking at resource use, but Mills’ report, “The Carbon Footprint of Indoor Cannabis Production,” highlights an ugly reality of growing cannabis indoors—it consumes 1% of our nation’s electricity.

 The paper compares energy use in the cannabis sector to that of other sectors, including: